-It is worth getting to grips with Blackboard early in your studies and seeking advice if you are having difficulties.
+It is essential to get to grips with Blackboard early in your studies and seek advice if you are having difficulties.

 In order to access a module on Blackboard you must be registered to the module.
 Blackboard can be accessed via https://tcd.blackboard.com/webapps/login/